pierre-rouleau/pel/doc/pel-manual.rst

 :PDF Docs: `Speedbar`_.

-The file `pel-speedbar`_ manages the accessibility and use of Emacs speed-bars:
+The file `pel-speedbar.el`_ manages the accessibility and use of Emacs speed-bars:
 Emacs native Speedbar and SR-Speedbar provided as an external package.
 PEL manages what type of speed-bar is used.
 And that depends on whether Emacs is running in graphics mode or in terminnal (TTY) mode and whether SR-Speedbar